ryannix123/single-node-openshift/README.md

 **Installation** - Step-by-step instructions using Red Hat's Assisted Installer, the easiest way to deploy OpenShift on physical or virtual hardware.

 **Storage Configuration** - Ready-to-use manifests for the LVM Operator, including the fix for that annoying "drive not recognized" issue that trips up most people.
+You can use NFS if you need RWX storage.

-**Production-Ready TLS** - Replace those self-signed certificates with real Let's Encrypt certs.
+**Free TLS certs** - Replace those self-signed certificates with real Let's Encrypt certs.
 No more browser warnings.

 **Operator Deployments** - Pre-configured manifests for Ansible Automation Platform, Advanced Cluster Management, and OpenShift Virtualization.
 Just `oc apply` and go.